Every 4 year the National Tiger Conservation Authority conducts a tiger census across India. So 2018 is the year for tiger census in India again.

 - Royal Bengal Tigers have been spotted in a new location in Odisha, Hemagiri forest Sundargarh, Munigada in Rayagada district and Debrigad Wildlife Sanctuary in Hirakud is the new location where Royal Bengal Tiger has been spotted during 2018 Tiger Census

-- Dibang Valley in Arunachal Pradesh is another is another high altitude home to Royal Bengal Tiger.
+- Dibang Valley in Arunachal Pradesh is another high altitude home to Royal Bengal Tiger.
 Camera Trap has revealed that this highest range in the eastern Himalayas has a promising tiger count.

 - Madhya Pradesh may get back their status of “Tiger State” as sources have reported the presence of over 400 Royal Bengal Tiger in the state.